The Yves Rocher foundation

 EDITORIAL BY JACQUES ROCHER

 The biodiversity of the flora and fauna on our planet is still rich, but it is far from inexhaustible.
 With each passing day, it becomes that little bit more endangered… Time is running out.
 It’s a fact.
 The global consensus on the urgent need for action is evidence of this.
 But the good news is that action is still possible – if we have the will to make a difference!

 Committed to biodiversity

 Protecting biodiversity is the primary mission of the Yves Rocher Foundation.
 It is a positive battle in favour of life.
 Our Foundation strives to put biodiversity at the heart of the daily life of every individual by providing support and financial aid for local, alternative and effective initiatives across the globe.
-We will soon reach our goal of planting 100 million trees thanks to close collaboration with our experts and the associations and NGOs working in the field.
-Our Foundation is also synonymous with the 430 Terre de Femmes winners working tirelessly in over 50 countries for the good of our planet.
+In 2020, We had reached our goal of planting 100 million trees thanks to close collaboration with our experts and the associations and NGOs working in the field.
+Our Foundation is also synonymous with the 500 Terre de Femmes winners working tirelessly in over 50 countries for the good of our planet.

 The Foundation operates on a collective basis, and its pluralist approach is firmly focused on action.
 Who are our principal stakeholders?
 Scientists, planters, an extensive community of politically, socially and environmentally aware photographers, and women who have chosen to change the world at a local level.

 As of 2020, our Foundation now has official ‘public interest’ status.
 This is a powerful acknowledgement of the last 25 years spent tirelessly supporting and leading initiatives on the ground.
 A new chapter has begun, further emphasising our commitment to taking action and our essential ties with the natural world.